jd1t25/CineScore/README.md

 <br>

-# 💡 Room for Improvements
+# :bulb: Room for Improvements

 ### 1. **Use Database**
    - You could use database using `SQLAlchemy` for getting suggestions in search bar as user type.